 The longer a fake site stays up, the worse the damage gets.
 Customers get defrauded.
 Your brand reputation takes hits you'll spend months repairing.
 The imposter site starts ranking in Google for your name, and those rankings don't vanish the instant the site comes down.
 You're left cleaning up search results long after the source is gone.

 Hit everything simultaneously.
 File the hosting abuse report, the registrar complaint, and the Google report all on the same day.
-Don't wait to see if one works before trying the next.
-The fastest resolution I've seen was 36 hours from first report to site offline.
-The slowest was three months on a UDRP.
+Do not wait to see if one works before trying the next.
+Some resolutions happen in a matter of days.
+Others take months.
 Most fall somewhere in between.

-If you've tried these steps and you're stuck, or you just don't have the bandwidth to manage all of these channels at once, book a consultation or order removal services and we'll handle it.
+If you've tried these steps and you're stuck, or you just don't have the bandwidth to manage all of these channels at once, book a confidential conversation and we'll handle it.

 - Removing News Articles